validatedpatterns/docs/creating-a-new-pattern.md

 ## Secret handling

 Validated patterns often depend on resources that require certificates or keys.
 These secrets need to be handled carefully.
 And while it's tempting to focus on just the deployment of the pattern and "handle security later", that's a really bad idea.
-In the spirit of DevSecOps the validated patterns effort has decided to "shift security left". i.e. build security in early in the life cycle.
+In the spirit of DevSecOps the validated patterns effort has decided to "shift security left". i.e. build security in early in the lifecycle.

 When it comes to security, the approach requires patience and care to set up.
 There is no avoiding some manual steps but validated patterns tries to automate as much as possible while at the same time taking the lid off so developers can see what was and needs to be done.